 This is the five step process for making your own beer.
 The brewing portion takes a few hours, and bottling and transferring take another hour+ spread out over a few weeks.

 Overall, brewing a batch of extract beer involves 3-4 hours of your time and about 4 weeks to ferment and age into a drinkable brew.
 This makes home brewing an attractive hobby for people who lead a busy lifestyle, but enjoy making things from scratch.

 In part two of our first time brewing guide, we will give you detailed instructions on the brewing and fermenting process.

 Thanks again for your continued support.
-Don’t forget to browse the larger BeerSmith blog (which is now well over 50 articles), subscribe for regular delivery, and drop in on our BrewPoll news site or BrewWiki wiki for a wealth of great brewing information.
+Don’t forget to browse the larger BeerSmith blog (which has hundreds of articles), subscribe for regular delivery, or listen to the podcast (also on the blog) for a wealth of great brewing information.

 Don't make another bad batch of beer!
 Give BeerSmith a try - you'll brew your best beer ever.